JamesSkemp/words/content/post/review-sennheiser-hd-471g-headset.md

 +++
-title = "Review: Sennheiser HD 471G Headset with Inline Mic and 3 Button Control" summary = "The following is a review of the Sennheiser HD 471G Headset with Inline Mic and 3 Button Control, received as part of the Amazon Vine program." draft = false comments = false date = "2016-02-12T21:32:29-06:00"
+title = "Review: Sennheiser HD 471G Headset with Inline Mic and 3 Button Control" description = "The following is a review of the Sennheiser HD 471G Headset with Inline Mic and 3 Button Control, received as part of the Amazon Vine program." draft = false comments = false date = "2016-02-12T21:32:29-06:00"